 Anyways, back to food.
 I’ve learned a lot from my mom.
-We grew up sitting on the paaneri (platform) stirring marzipan and vanilla cream since we were barely 5 year old kids.
+We grew up sitting on the paaneri (platform) stirring our traditional East Indian marzipan and vanilla cream since we were barely 5-year-old kids.
 And learning how to bake semolina cakes and fry potatoes and make a yummy chicken khudi.
+Or a chicken tope.
 Or a chicken roast.
 Mom’s chicken roast stuffed with liver pudding is so yummy.
-Remind me to put down the recipe one of these days.
+So is her duck moile and every other random thing she makes!
+That reminds me I have to put down every recipe one of these days.

 And I love the way mom cooks.
 Food never tastes the same twice.
-It’s always throw approximately the same things together to make approximately the same dish.
+It’s always throw approximately the same things together to make somewhat the same dish.
+No measurements!
 It’s almost like being Alice in Wonderland.
 Sis and me have learned to cook like mom.
 Just throw things together and it tastes awesome!